-Your vehicle is equipped with a keyless ignition system.
+Your vehicle uses a keyless ignition system.
 This system consists of a Key Fob with Remote Keyless Entry (RKE) transmitter and a Wireless Ignition Node (WIN) with integral ignition switch.
 You can insert the Key Fob into the ignition switch with either side up.